axelvaldez/radical-companies/_posts/Blog/2022-09-02-mandarins-and-butterflies.markdown

 </div>

 <h1></h1>
  <p>I have just been gifted this beautful story.
 It details how little by little you end up making your own life smaller and restricted.
-How you internalize the <span class="_paradigm">FIAT</span> mindset and end up with a life interrupted, never letting yourself grow and mature.
-But you don&rsquo;t have to let belittle you and you can fly.</p>
+How you internalize the <span class="_paradigm">FIAT</span> mindset and end up with a life interrupted, never letting yourself grow and mature.</p>
+ <p>But you don&rsquo;t have to let belittle you and you can fly.</p>

 <div class="_quotation">
  <p>I just came to a realization and I am writing you to flush it out in my own head.</p>